freenas/docker-images/homeassistant/README.md

 This container adds metadata to make using HomeAssistant easier to setup on FreeNAS Corral.

-HomeAssistant needs one config Folder to persist outside the Container as well as your corrisponding TimeZone setting
+HomeAssistant needs one config Folder to persist outside the Container as well as your corresponding TimeZone setting.